orblivion/hockeypuck-sandstorm/README.md

 ## Possible Solutions

 **`/.sandstorm-token/<token>/some/path`** - [I missed this](https://docs.sandstorm.io/en/latest/developing/http-apis/).
 The workaround for websockets has the option of putting the token into the path.
-Would this concession work for https as well?
-Would be nice.
-Also, the `/some/path` portion gets passed to my grain, which I actually need as well.
-I'm not sure if the normal http api export gives us that either.
+This seems to work for http(s) as well.
+The problem is that this requires a non-standard root path in the keyserver URL.
+Like headers, `gpg` ignores the path as well.
+It only pays attention to the domain.

 **Curl + GPG** - This would be ugly, but maybe there's some sort of command that we could give users that chains curl and gpg to recreate recv-keys and send-key.
 Something like `curl https://username:password@whatever.yourserver.sandcats.io | gpg --import` and `gpg --export yourkey | curl -X POST -d @- https://username:password@whatever.yourserver.sandcats.io`.
 But at that point I could just as well invent my own protocol on the server end as well, and it doesn't need to be a normal keyserver.